 Because of its qualitative and quantitative applications, ELISA is a robust technique that allows scientists to both detect the presence of a specific protein in samples and determine the amount of protein present.
 Experimentally, this means that ELISA can be used to compare differences in protein concentration between control and experimental groups in an in vivo or in vitro experiment, or between healthy donor and patient samples in clinical studies.

-Bethyl Laboratories sells high quality ELISA kits and sets.
+Bethyl Laboratories sells high quality ELISA kits.
 These products have recently been used to study: